Evangelical-Lutheran Church in Württemberg

-The Evangelical-Lutheran Church in Württemberg (Evangelische Landeskirche in Württemberg) is a Lutheran member church of the Evangelical Church in Germany in the German former state of Württemberg, now part of the state of Baden-Württemberg.
+The Evangelical-Lutheran Church in Württemberg (Evangelische Landeskirche in Württemberg) is a Lutheran member church of the Protestant Church in Germany in the former German state of Württemberg, now part of the state of Baden-Württemberg.

 The seat of the church is in Stuttgart.
-It is a full member of the Evangelical Church in Germany (EKD), and is a Lutheran Church.
-The presiding bishop (Landesbischof) of the church is Frank Otfried July (2005).
+It is a full member of the Protestant Church in Germany (EKD), and is a Lutheran Church.
+The presiding bishop (Landesbischof) of the church is since 2022 Ernst-Wilhelm Gohl; he succeeded bishop Frank Otfried July (2005).
 There are four regional bishops (Regionalbischöfe).
 The regional bishops are located at Heilbronn, Stuttgart, Ulm, and Reutlingen.

-The Evangelical Lutheran Church of Württemberg is one of 20 Lutheran, united and reformed churches of the EKD.
+The Evangelical-Lutheran Church of Württemberg is one of 20 Lutheran, united and reformed churches of the EKD.
 The church has 1,914,425 members (2020) in about 1,300 parishes.
 It is the most important Protestant denomination in eastern Baden-Württemberg.
-The Evangelical Lutheran Church of Württemberg is a member church of the Community of Protestant Churches in Europe.
+The Lutheran Church of Württemberg is a member church of the Community of Protestant Churches in Europe.
 It is a member of the Lutheran World Federation and a guest member of the United Evangelical Lutheran Church of Germany.
 The Church runs a minister training house in Tübingen called Tübinger Stift.
-The most prominent churches of the Evangelical Lutheran Church of Württemberg are the Stiftskirche in Stuttgart, the Minster in Ulm, the Kilians church in Heilbronn, the St. Mary's Church, Reutlingen, the city church St. Dionysius in Esslingen, as well as the church St. Michael in Schwäbisch Hall.
+Its most prominent churches are the Stiftskirche in Stuttgart, the Minster in Ulm, the Kilians church in Heilbronn, the St. Mary's Church, Reutlingen, the city church St. Dionysius in Esslingen, as well as the church St. Michael in Schwäbisch Hall.
 The ordination of women like in all other EKD churches has been allowed.
-In March 2019, the Evangelical-Lutheran Church in Württemberg allowed blessing of same-sex unions.
+In March 2019, the Church allowed blessing of same-sex unions.

 History

 In 1534, Ulrich, Duke of Württemberg enforced the Protestant Reformation in his Duchy of Württemberg.
 The Duke, who later became the King of Württemberg, was the head of the state church as the summus episcopus, meaning the ruler united secular and religious power in his person.
 The former Catholic bishops lost all privileges.
 Johannes Brenz was empowered to reform the state church following the teachings of Martin Luther.
 He is entombed in the Stuttgart Stiftskirche.

-The Evangelical State Church in Württemberg was from the beginning a Lutheran church.
+The state church in Württemberg was from the beginning a Lutheran church.
 However, the form of the church service followed the Reformed tradition, meaning that it is rather plain.
 The form of the Lutheran church service is hardly ever practised.
 It is however practised in Hohenzollern.

 Huguenots, Hussites and Waldensians immigrants had found refuge the duchy.
 The Bible Institute was established in Urach the lord of Sonneck, Hans III.
 Ungnad von Weißenwolff printed 30000 bibles and smuggled over the borders guarded by local hunters.
-Up to 1806 the Duchy of Württemberg was a purely evangelical territory.
+Up to 1806 the Duchy of Württemberg was a purely Protestant territory.
 Only after Württemberg became a kingdom and, due to Napoleon, larger Catholic territories (Upper Swabia) were added, the uniform religious structure ended.
-Evangelical parishes have also been established in the former Catholic territories of (southern) Württemberg since the late 19th century.
+Protestant parishes have also been established in the former Catholic territories of (southern) Württemberg since the late 19th century.